tillmzw/cos/content/posts/33-regime-change.md

 ## Secrets in the cellar

-The party disposes of the skeletons quite easily without alerting anyone in the Mansion of {{% mdref fiona-wachter "Lady Wachter" %}}.
+The party disposes of the skeletons quite easily without alerting anyone in the mansion of {{% mdref fiona-wachter "Lady Wachter" %}}.

 Thaddeus discovers a secret door leading to horrifying room: